 Preheat oven to 450°F (230°C)

 Prepare the potatoes:

 Place potatoes in a large bowl.
 Sprinkle with salt and pepper, olive oil, rosemary, and garlic.
-Toss until potatoes are well coated with everything.
+Toss until potatoes are well coated.

 Roast the potatoes:

-Spread the potatoes out on a single layer of a roasting pan (a sturdy pan that can take high oven heat, a standard cookie sheet may warp).
+Spread the potatoes out on a single layer of a roasting pan (a sturdy pan that can take high oven heat; a standard cookie sheet may warp).
 Roast for 40 minutes, or until potatoes are cooked through and browned.
-Serve immediately.

 |Amount per serving|